What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 What is the weight of a tyre?
 Why tyre Weight Matters More Than You Think?

-What is the weight of a tyre?
+Most people don’t—and that small oversight could be silently affecting your vehicle’s mileage, safety, and performance. ”What is the weight of a tyre?
 Do we give importance to the weight of a tyre?
 It seems people are least worried about asking an important question concerning tire weight.
 When we e plan for new tyre buying, we only inquire about tyre size, brand, tread pattern, or price.
 We never ask anything related to tyre weight.
 For most of us, talking about tyre weight may sound like a small technical detail, but in reality, it has its strategic value.
 The tyre weight has everything to enhance vehicle performance, fuel consumption, handling, comfort, safety, and durability.

 Every vehicle plying on the road needs tyres with specific weight.
 This rule is applicable to all from bicycles to motorcycles, from small hatchback cars to heavy trucks and aircraft.
-If we use the wrong tyre weight it will have a lot of side effects in the form of mileage getting reduced, affecting braking, and damage to suspension parts, and even safety issues are also compromised.
+If we use the wrong tyre weight, it will have a lot of side effects in the form of mileage getting reduced, affecting braking, and damage to suspension parts, and even safety issues are also compromised.
 We must have ideas about this vital aspect that affect directly our vehicle and tyre.

 • What tyre weight means